HL7NZ/nzf/input/pagecontent/interactions.md

 **filterComplementaryRecords**: boolean - when true complementary clinical use definitions are filtered out.
 These records are when an interaction is the same except the subject and interactant are reversed.

+**Note - if a nzmt id is supplied as both the focussed id and as the only nzmt id in the list then the interactions between check will include any interactions between the components of that medication (if there are multiple components mapped to martindale ids)**

 [HttpPost]
 POST [base]/Medication/$interactions-between